DarthTayder/Demo/README.txt

     A Lua script that calculates an insurance premium based on:
     - Customer age
     - Accident history
-    - Coverage level (basic, standard, premium)
+    - Coverage level (standard, premium)

 - formConfig.ts
     A TypeScript module defining the quote form fields, including: